 How to Make Your Own Outdoor Movie Screen

-We’ve just discussed many of the best projector screen options on the market, but you may want to make a DIY backyard movie theater instead.
+Even after considering the best pre-made projector screens available, you may still want to make a DIY outdoor movie screen.
 Maybe you have a very specific vision of what it should look like, or you’re faced with a unique yard space that requires something a little more customized than the inflatable projector screens you can buy.
-The good news is that making your own movie theater quality outdoor projector screen and frame is not difficult, even for a novice.
+The good news is that making your own theater-quality outdoor movie screen and frame is not difficult, even for a novice.

 Building the big outdoor movie screen where you can project films will be the bulk of the project.
 First, you’ll need to determine how you want the screen to function and how much you want to spend.
 From there, your DIY outdoor movie screen will start to take shape.
 Here are a few questions to consider before you begin.